-Internet security is still one of the major issues hindering the growth of network, financial transactions may involve high security risks.
-Internet frauds are common, and related stories get immediate media attention, making people hesi-tant to bank online.
+Internet security is still one of the major issues hindering the growth of Internet related trade.
+Owing to the structure and intention of the Internet to be an open network, financial transactions may involve high security risks.
+Internet frauds are common, and related stories get immediate media attention, making people hesitant to bank online.
 Different security methods (for both hardware and software) are being tested and employed continuously but there is still some way to go to win the trust of many customers.
 Computer and Banking managers need to be aware of new security threats as well as new methods of combating those threats to stay on top of this challenge.